PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

 -rw-r--r-- 1 pi pi   446 17.
 Jan 11:47 setup.py
 ```

-The main folder conatins the LICENSE file and a MANIFEST file where you do not need to change anything.
+The main folder contains the LICENSE file and a MANIFEST file where you do not need to change anything.
 The README.md file will be seen if you upload your plugin to a github repo.
 This file should be edited with the required information on how to install, configure and use your plugin.

 The sub-folder `cbpi4_testplugin` is the folder, where the plugin code is located.

 ### Plugin setup.py file

 The setup.py file contains some information for the plugin installation such as version number and other required packages.
-You need to edit this file accoridingly.
+You need to edit this file accordingly.
 Additional information on how to use setuptools can be found [here](https://docs.python.org/3.9/distutils/setupscript.html).

 The setup.py file looks like this: